Almas-Ali/Num6/README.md

                         to decrypt data from cli
-  -p PIN, --pin PIN     set pin for encrpyt or decrypt data from cli -c, --cli             to use in interactive cli mode
+  -p PIN, --pin PIN     set pin for encrpyt or decrypt data from cli -c, --cli             to use in interactive cli mode -g, --gui             to use in interactive GUI mode

 ```